2018–19 Indian cricket season: Under-19 Men's Youth Test Series vs South Africa

 In February and March 2019, South Africa Under-19 cricket team toured India to play 2-match Youth Test series against India Under-19 cricket team.
 Both the matches were played at the Greenfield International Stadium, Thiruvananthapuram.
 India Under-19 won the first test by 9 wickets.
 In 2nd test, India Under-19 defeated South Africa by an innings and 158 runs.
-Hence, India clean sweeped the Under-19 Youth Test series 2–0.
+Hence, India clean swept the Under-19 Youth Test series 2–0.

 Under-19 Men's International Quadrangular Series 2019

 BCCI announced the Under-19 quadrangular tournament between Afghanistan, Oman, India-A and India-B. Due to visa issues, Oman was later replaced by Afghanistan.
 The tournament was played from 5 to 11 March 2019 at Thiruvananthapuram.
 India U-19 B defeated India U-19 A by 72 runs in the final to win the tournament.